PostHog/posthog.com/contents/docs/cdp/outfunnel-exporter.md

 ## FAQ

-### Is the source code for this app available?
+### Is the source code for this connector available?

-PostHog is open-source and so are all apps on the platform.
+PostHog is open-source and so are all connectors on the platform.
 The [source code](https://github.com/PostHog/outfunnel-export-pluginn) is available on GitHub.

-### Who created this app?
+### Who created this connector?

 We'd like to thank Outfunnel for contributing this app.

-### Who maintains this app?
+### Who maintains this connector?

-This app is maintained by Outfunnel.
-If you have issues with the app not functioning as intended, please [let us know](http://app.posthog.com/home#supportModal)!
+This connector is maintained by Outfunnel.
+If you have issues with the connector not functioning as intended, please [let us know](http://app.posthog.com/home#supportModal)!

-### What if I have feedback on this app?
+### What if I have feedback on this connector?

 We love feature requests and feedback!
 Please [tell us what you think](http://app.posthog.com/home#supportModal)! to tell us what you think.